The Inward Investment and International Taxation Review: Belgium

 - the company does not hold participations for an acquisition value that exceeds 50 per cent of either the revalued paid-up capital or the paid-up capital, taxed reserves and recorded capital gains (participations of at least 75 per cent being excluded for the calculation).

 Federal taxes, such as corporate income tax, are handled by the Federal Public Service Finance.
 Companies must file their corporate income tax return with the tax office responsible for the area in which they are established.
 In principle, tax returns must be filed by the date mentioned on the official return forms that are sent to each company.
-The filing period may not be shorter than one month following the approval of the accounts, nor longer than six months following the end of the financial year.
+The filing period may not be longer than seven months following the end of the financial year.
 However, the tax administration may deviate from these time limits.
 In practice, the date mentioned on the forms is often nine months after the closing of the financial year.
 Corporate income tax returns must be filed using an online application, BizTax.
 Paper returns are no longer allowed.

 Companies must, in principle, estimate their corporate income tax liability during the financial year and must pay the tax in advance.
 If insufficient tax is paid in advance, a tax increase is applied.